duniter/duniter/doc/HTTP_API.md

-UDPercent         | Universal Dividend % of monetary mass growth CoinAlgo          | Algorithm used for generating coins (this also gives interpretation of coins' value in each amendment) Consensus         | Percent of voters required to valid an Amendment MSExpires         | Delay by which a membership is to be considered expired VTExpires         | Delay by which a voting is to be considered expired
+UDPercent         | Universal Dividend % of monetary mass growth CoinAlgo          | Algorithm used for generating coins (this also gives interpretation of coins' value in each amendment) Consensus         | Percent of voters required to valid an Amendment

 #### `flow`